RonniKahalani/eeg-commander/README.md

 - [Code of Conduct](/docs/CODE_OF_CONDUCT.md)
 - [Tutorial](/docs/TUTORIAL.md)

-## Running the app
+## Running the EEG Commander app
-If you have VS Code, it is easily run as a simple web app.
+If you have VS Code it is easily run as a simple web app.

-Note:
-This is a demo app, not a real product.
-The EEG chart data are simulated, but the demo gives good insights into the idea.
+- Clone the app from <code>https://github.com/RonniKahalani/eeg-commander</code>
+Getting the code
+- Open the <code>eeg-commander</code> folder in VS Code.

+Start the Shell server (can be ignored if you won't use Shell or UDP actions)
+- Go to the <code>server/shell</code> folder and run <code> node shell-server.js</code>.
+Launching the web app
+- Select the file <code>/commander/index.html</code> and <code>Go Live!</code> (you must have the Live Server plugin installed).